JensRantil/jensrantil.github.io/content/refreshable-angularjs-service.rst

 HTTP API calls to fetch the same resource would be both a waste of time and bandwidth.

-You can also choosing *not* to refresh certain controller scopes on refresh.
+You can also choose *not* to refresh certain controller scopes on refresh.
 See ``MyListLengthController`` here:

 .. raw:: html